kdanieladams/pong.js/readme.md

 # Pong.js
 ### by K. Daniel Adams

-This is pong for typescript.
+This is pong in typescript.
+There is no AI, both sides are human controlled.
+The left-side paddle is controlled with 'W' and 'S', the right-side paddle is controlled with the up-arrow and down-arrow.
+Press spacebar to start the game.

 ## Usage
 1. Clone the project.